 Please note: This course is for students aged 18 and older

 Mark Aitken is an award-winning filmmaker, radio host and head of a non-profit company that’s produced over 40 films.
 Previously, Mark lectured film practice at Goldsmiths for 11 years and continues to teach at Central Saint Martins.
 His most recent film ‘Dead When I Got Here’ about a mental asylum run by its own patients in Juárez, Mexico is accompanied by a book and photo series.
-His acclaimed photo installation ‘Sanctum Ephemeral’ is being published as a book in 2018.
-Mark holds a PhD by Publication entitled ‘Emotional truth in documentary making' from Goldsmiths and is active as a jury member for film festivals in Estonia, Germany and Poland.
+His acclaimed photo installation ‘Sanctum Ephemeral’ was published as a book in 2018.
+Mark holds a PhD by Publication entitled ‘Emotional truths in documentary making' from Goldsmiths and is active as a jury member for film festivals in Estonia, Germany and Poland.

 Please bring to the first session:

 Students are encouraged to bring in a film, book, poem, painting, photograph - anything that might be a starting point for your story.
 The course is very open to all art forms.